TDCOSMO XXVI: Uniform lens modeling of eight doubly imaged quasars: Lens Modeling Procedure

 \section{\textbf{Lens Modeling Procedure}}

+Throughout this work, we employ a uniform framework in which all systems are modeled using the same lens mass parameterization, point spread function (PSF) treatment, optimization strategy, and inference procedure.
+Ancillary model components, such as additional S\'ersic profiles for the lens light, treatment of perturbers, or additional host galaxy complexity are introduced only when the baseline model leaves clear, coherent residual structures in the imaging data that indicate the adopted model is inadequate.
+Across the eight systems in the dataset, only three required minor modifications to the baseline framework.
+Specifically, J0602-4335 required two lens light components in all three data bands to model its edge-on morphology, J1001+5027 included an additional mass and light component for a nearby perturber, and J2325-5229 required additional complexity in the F160W source model to reproduce its extended arcs.

 All gravitational lens modeling was conducted with the Python-based package \texttt{Lenstronomy}.
-The entire pipeline, including mask construction, point spread function (PSF) handling, fitting notebooks, and subsequent analyses, can be found at \href{https://github.com/brady-ryan/doubles_modeling/tree/main}{https://github.com/brady-ryan/doubles\_modeling/tree/main}.
+The entire pipeline, including mask construction, PSF handling, fitting notebooks, and subsequent analyses, can be found at \href{https://github.com/brady-ryan/doubles_modeling/tree/main}{https://github.com/brady-ryan/doubles\_modeling/tree/main}.
 A summary of the model components is presented in Table \ref{tab:priors}.